-So far, I have seven publications to my name: three non-fiction books, two novels, a manifesto and a collection of poetry.
+So far, I have eight publications to my name: three non-fiction books, two novels, a manifesto and two collections of poetry.
 You can read more about all of them below.

 A man is alone on a west-country moor.
 What he has left behind we don’t yet know; what he faces is an existential battle with himself, the elements and with something he begins to see in the margins of his vision: some creature that is tracking him, the pursuit of which will become an obsession.

 My prize-winning and Booker-longlisted debut novel is set during the almost forgotten, decade-long war of underground resistance which spread across England after the Norman Conquest of 1066.
 Most importantly – certainly most strangely – it is written entirely in its own language: my interpretation of Old English, recreated for modern eyes and ears.

 From the moors of northern England to the cities of Western Europe, the poplars of the Thames to the sands of the Nevada desert, the poems in my debut collection rise from ancient landscapes to confront a society in denial about its relationship with nature, memory and destiny.